 - Do not ask someone to hold you accountable.
 A friendly check-in should be framed as interest, not accountability.
 It’s my understanding of human nature, that as soon as someone appears to be telling us to do something, we react by not wanting to do it at all.

-- Reward yourself for every goal you complete, or for larger goals, you should treat yourself for completing significant steps toward the goal.
+- Reward yourself for every goal you complete, or for larger goals, you should treat yourself to something special for completing significant steps toward the goal.

 - Make sure these rewards don’t sabotage your goals.
-The reward should not be taking a break from the good habits you are forming, but should be something unrelated that you enjoy.
-Building a habit or routine that helps you reach your goals can be derailed quickly by associating reward with stopping or taking a break from working toward your goal.
+The reward should not be taking a break from the good habits you are forming but should be something unrelated which you enjoy.
+Building a habit or routine that helps you reach your goals can be derailed quickly by associating a reward with stopping or taking a break from working toward your goal.

 - Don’t feel bad or criticize yourself for the resolutions you don’t keep.
 Praise yourself for the ones you do keep.
 At the end of the year, count up how many successes you have had, re-evaluate the rest, and if you feel like you still want to meet the goals you didn’t succeed in, add them to your next New Year’s resolution list, knowing that you are bound to meet some of them, so you’re better off than not making resolutions at all.

 Why risk feeling like you let a whole year slip unconsciously by, regretting inaction and missing out on the things that are most important to you?
 Don’t let your life slide by, lost in the hypnosis of everyday life.
 Take the necessary steps to move toward accomplishing what really matters to you.—Christina Knowles